Broadway station (IND Crosstown Line): Free transfer

-The BMT Jamaica Line lies directly above the staircases to this station; Lorimer Street and Hewes Street are located to the east and west of the entrances, respectively with Lorimer Street being closer to the station.
+The BMT Jamaica Line lies directly above the staircases to this station; Lorimer Street and Hewes Street are located to the east and west of the entrances, respectively, with Lorimer Street being closer to the station.
 However, there is no permanent free transfer between either of those stations and this one, in spite of requests from riders and transit advocacy groups.

 Despite the lack of a free transfer, temporary free transfers have been offered during construction or service disruptions.
 A transfer was provided from July 25, 2014, to September 2, 2014, between Lorimer Street and this station, due to the closure of the IND Crosstown Line under the Newtown Creek for tunnel repairs.
-A free transfer using a MetroCard between Broadway and Lorimer Street stations was provided during the 14th Street Tunnel shutdown from April 2019 until May 31, 2020 during weekends and late nights.
+A free transfer using a MetroCard between Broadway and Lorimer Street stations was provided during the 14th Street Tunnel shutdown from April 2019 until May 31, 2020, during weekends and late nights.
 A temporary free MetroCard transfer to and from the Hewes Street station was also made available.
 These two transfers were honored through the end of May 2020, even though L train tunnel work was completed on April 26.

 Unfinished station

 The north end of the Broadway station has been blocked by false walls.
 This northern third of the platform level area consists of passages that would have served as transfers to an unfinished station on a level directly above the Crosstown Line tracks (provisionally called South Fourth Street or Union Avenue).
 The unfinished station was built as part of a planned expansion of the Independent Subway System.

 The station is a semi-complete shell with four island platforms and six track beds, having the same layout as Hoyt–Schermerhorn Streets station.
 No rails, tiles, lights, or stairs were built.
 The unfinished station, which is only about as long as Union Avenue is wide, was designed to be the main transfer point from both a line running under Worth Street and a line running under Houston Street coming from Manhattan with the Crosstown Line.
-These lines would have become two major trunk lines going east; one would have run under Utica Avenue, and the other would have run towards the Rockaways along Myrtle Avenue and Central Avenue Line.
+These lines would have become two major trunk lines going east; one would have run under Utica Avenue, and the other would have run towards the Rockaways along Myrtle Avenue and Central Avenue.

 The closed mezzanine area of the Broadway station has stairs at its north end to an upper level mezzanine directly above the unfinished station.
 This mezzanine has stairs leading to the northern corners of the intersection of South 4th Street, Meserole Street, and Union Avenue.
 However, it has no stairs leading to the unfinished station itself.
 Like the closed mezzanine area of the Broadway station, the upper level mezzanine is used for storage.

 In 2010, dozens of street artists created murals on the walls of the unfinished station over the course of 18 months, collectively called "the Underbelly Project", without clearance from the MTA.
 Afterwards, the MTA removed access to the transfer passage on the northbound platform at Broadway and replaced dilapidated fencing blocking closed areas with cinderblock walls.